divvun/DivvunPublicTenders/TenderAdmin.md

 ## Copyright and license

 * All code should have an open licence selected by Divvun
-* the delivered code should be © UiT
+* the delivered code must be © UiT